iliakan/node-dev/readme.md

 `node-dev` will rerun `app.js` whenever one of the watched files is changed.

 The module is based on inotify.
-So, unlike most other modules of this kind, it starts watching new files automatically.
-In pratice that's pretty handy.
+So, unlike most other modules of this kind, *it starts watching new files automatically*.

 A number of additional options make the module really flexible and extendible.